Terms of Business

 Fees & Charges

-The initial meeting where we complete the fact find is free, our hourly rate is €250 thereafter.
-Progressive Financial Services may receive commission and other payments from product producers or lenders on the completion of business.
+The initial meeting where we complete the fact find is free, our hourly rate applies thereafter.
+The Firm may receive commission and other payments from product producers or lenders on the completion of business.
 If we receive commission from a product provider, this may be offset against the fee that we charge you.
 Where the commission is greater than the fee due, the commission will become the amount payable to The Firm unless an arrangement to the contrary is made.
 Proof of any such agreement must be signed.
 We reserve the right to charge additional fees if the number of hours relating to on-going advice/assistance exceeds 10 hours per annum.
 Fund based commission may be added in respect of pension and investment products, this shall not exceed more than 1% per annum.

+We may receive up to 1% of the loan for arranging mortgage finance, which is paid by the mortgage lender.
+The actual amount of commission will be disclosed at a later stage in the ESIS which will be forwarded to you by the lender.
 The Firm holds the right to charge a fee of no less than €500 for completing a mortgage application on a client’s behalf.
 For applications that take more than two hours, The Firm reserves the right to charge its hourly rate of €250 in addition.

 Conflict of Interest